 To declare your major and minor, please complete the Major/Minor Declaration Form and submit it to the Registrar’s Office.
-There are two forms, and which one you need to complete depends on when you started at Allegheny College:

 When completing the form, please make sure to indicate the division of the major(s) and to obtain approval signatures from a faculty advisor in each major field and also from the department chair for each minor.
 Please note that the faculty advisor for your graduation major will become your primary academic advisor, and you will need his/her approval to register for classes after declaring the major.

 You may change or add majors and minors at any time provided that your program continues to meet the college requirements (see below).
 To change your major or add an additional major to your program after initially declaring your major, please use the Change of Major Form.
 To change or add a minor, use the Change of Minor Form.

 When you need to Declare

 Students are required to declare a major and minor no later than the semester after they have earned a total of 48 credit hours.
 In practice, this means that most students will need to declare a major and minor no later than the middle of the second semester of the sophomore year to be allowed to preregister for classes the following Fall.
 Students who enter with credits from AP exams, college work in high school, etc. may need to declare a major and minor earlier in their academic careers.

 Requirements for the Major and Minor if you started in Fall 2016 or after